Does the world really need another blue-collar Americana blues troubadour with that good ol’ boy grit telling the tales of modern times?

 Ahern kept his musical ambitions alive by arranging and promoting package shows, where he and some cohorts--playing as "Jesse Ahern and His Roots Rock Rebel Revue"-- performed as part of a multi-band bill, teaming up with other roots-oriented acts from the scene.

 But then a funny thing happened, as funny things tend to do, and the Ramblin' Souls had an adrenalin shot of a second life.
-A friend in the entertainment world passed a few of their tunes to the right people and the handoff lead to a jumpstart.
+A friend in the entertainment world passed a few of their tunes to the right people which lead to a jumpstart.

 Early in 2010, Ahern was notified that HBO's "True Blood" series wanted to use the Ramblin' Souls song "Late Nite Horizon" for an episode.
 Ahern quickly re-formed the Souls for a series of shows.
 The Ramblin' Souls are playing selected shows throughout each year.